BeFygo/PoESP32-M5/README.md

 It includes a GitHub workflow that will automatically build the configuration(s) and then deploys a simple website via GitHub pages that utilises [ESP Web Tools](https://esphome.github.io/esp-web-tools/) for users to easily install your project onto their device.
+Use our [link](https://befygo.github.io/PoESP32-M5/) to flash this repo directly.

 ## Instructions